emqx/cloud-docs/en_US/faq.md

 EMQ X Cloud is an online SaaS service of EMQ X provided by the EMQ team.

 In the past few years, EMQ has provided mature MQTT IoT messaging middleware and IoT platform related support services to many customers.
 During this period, we have accumulated a wealth of practical experience in IoT platform design, operation and maintenance management.
-Based on that, we launched the IoT platform public cloud service EMQ X Cloud, providing one-stop operation and maintenance management, and EMQ X access platform service with a unique isolation environment .
+Based on that, we launched the IoT platform public cloud service EMQ X Cloud, providing one-stop operation and maintenance management, and EMQ X access platform service with a unique isolation environment.

 EMQ X Cloud provides safe and reliable two-way communication capabilities for applications and devices, and provides other value-added capabilities on the basis of supporting large-scale clusters and massive device connection, such as device management, rule engine, data persistence, and Kafka data bridging.
 It covers various IoT application scenarios and retains customization and expansion capabilities.